Information About Various Materials And Techniques

 Northern Bonneville Shoreline Trail (Utah) http://atfiles.org/files/pdf/designbonneville.pdf.

 In a few cases an aerial photograph or topographic map might be useful.
 You can get either by going to http://mapper.acme.com.
 In most cases the easiest way to get close is to enter a zip code and click Find.
 It will also accept a street address or latitude/longitude.
 You can drag the image with the mouse.
 The "+" and "-" keys or the mouse roller change the zoom level.
-The buttons at the top select Map (roads), Satellite (aerial photographs), Hybrid (map overplayed on top of photograph), Topo (topographic map), and two other aerial photograph sources.
+The buttons at the top select Map (roads), Satellite (aerial photographs with map overlaid), Topo (topographic map), and another aerial photograph source.
 You can print the map or image selected.
 Use the PrtScr to copy the screen image to the clipboard and then paste the image into your document and crop it.

 If you want to download topographic maps and then use them for research (how far is it to get to my project site, or how much up/down hill) or to cut and incorporate them into your proposal, go to www.pickatrail.com and under Download Free Topo Maps, click on Topo Maps are Free.
 This will take you to a map of the United States.
 Click, Drag, and zoom down until you are close to the area you want.
 Click Submit and a page will come up that identifies the correct quadrangle and the surrounding 8 quadrangles.
 Typically there are several versions of different dates.
 At least in some cases the Current version is a PDF file including multiple layers that can be turned on and off.